cloutiertyler/Jolt/README.md

 let a = [1.0, 3.0, 5.0, 7.0]
 let b = [2.0, 4.0, 6.0, 8.0]

-let product = Double.mul(a, b) // [2.0, 12.0, 30.0, 56.0]
+let product = a * b // [2.0, 12.0, 30.0, 56.0]
 ```

 ---

 ## License

-Surge is available under the MIT license.
+Jolt is available under the MIT license.
 See the LICENSE file for more info.